nkhadke/smartcar-coding-challenge/README.md

 I approached the testing of this API in two ways.

 1. Testing internal functions to ensure validity of input and output

+This involved testing the utility functions in `smartcar.py` to ensure that they are parsing input correctly and are returning the right outputs in the intended formats.

 2. Testing GET/POST requests to the routes built to ensure validity of input and output

+This involved testing the routing logic built in `app.py` to ensure that the routes have been developed properly and that the API is taking in the right inputs and providing the right outputs in the intended formats.